nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### - Delete Trip

 Deletes a Trip from the program.

+This command can only be used when no trip is open.
+If a Trip is open, this command will delete an expense instead.
+See [Delete Expense](#--delete-expense) for more information on deleting expenses.

 Input syntax:
 ```